Utena - the power of miracles

 Dios had a universal goal: He wanted to turn all girls into princesses—leaving them controlled and powerless.
 His method was to rescue them and activate the grateful princess trope.
 But as I discuss above, the power of miracles can only bring about specific goals.
 Dios’s goal was out of reach.
 He could rescue any given girl, but not all of them.

 When Anthy prevented Dios from fighting on, he violated his ideals and became corrupted, turning into Akio.
 He maintained the goal of turning all girls into princesses, but without idealism he lost the Power of Dios and could no longer do it by rescuing them.
-His power decayed into the power of illusion, and he set about creating princesses by deceiving women.
+Instead he ended up with the power of illusion, and he set about creating princesses by deceiving women.

 The last miracle.
 Maybe Dios’s last miracle, as his idealism crumbled, was to create the dueling arena as a way to hide the power of miracles from evil and create a way for good to win in the end; see the reference to Sailor Moon - Galaxia.
 I think of the power of illusion as the decayed remnant of the power of miracles.

-In solving any specific problem, the power of illusion is weaker than the power of miracles.
+In solving any specific problem, Akio’s power of illusion is weaker than Dios’s or Utena’s power of miracles.
 Illusion affects perception and belief; miracles affect reality.
-But the power of illusion is greater in one way: It is universal.
+But the Utena-world power of illusion is greater in one way: It is universal.
 Akio uses it in part to promulgate cultural narratives that deceive and control people in masses.

 Is Utena in danger of becoming corrupted like Akio because she stops being a prince?
 I think yes, but not for the same reason as Dios.
 See afterstories - Anthy and Utena - is Utena in danger of corruption?